Who’s the pastor? There isn’t one! Not any longer, anyway.

 Pastor’s Pantry is a nonprofit food pantry, with no religious affiliation, that targets senior hunger.
 Our main focus is seniors (age 60-plus) in financial stress in Davidson County, North Carolina.
-We provide groceries for seniors in need once per month, and we also provide emergency food to individuals of all ages.
+We provide groceries for seniors in need, once per month.
+We also provide emergency food to individuals of all ages in crisis mode.
 Most seniors receive 7-8 plastic grocery bags of food each month, which generally lasts about 10 days.
 Many of these seniors live with younger relatives in their households, so the number of people we serve is greater than the number of seniors who apply for help.
-We also assist individuals of all ages in need of emergency food.
+We distribute an average of 5,000 bags of groceries each month, in addition to emergency food.

 Pastor’s Pantry currently helps more than 700 individuals on average per month in nearly 500 senior households throughout Davidson County.
 The food is offered at no cost to the recipient.

 The groceries come from donations from individuals, groups, churches, and organizations who host food drives and collect food for us, as well as from daily salvage contributions from Food Lion and Wal-Mart.
 The remaining food we need to fulfill requests comes from Second Harvest Food Bank Northwest NC in Winston-Salem.
 Through a shared maintenance program every dollar more than doubles.
 We also make monthly food purchase of fresh produce from Lexington grocer Conrad & Hinkle and other sources at the best prices we can find.
 Farmers and local gardeners also share their surplus with us, when possible.

 We are funded by United Way, churches, local businesses, other groups and organizations, individuals, grants, and fundraising activities.